CyberAllianceLLC/templ_server_auth/README.md

 # Template Server Authenticated

 This is a template node server with OAuth authentication using Dokku.

+Client side code can be found here: [templ_vue_auth](https://github.com/CyberAllianceLLC/templ_vue_auth)

 ## Local Setup
 * Duplicate and rename `node/example.config.js` to `node/config.js` with the appropriate credentials.